apache/flink/docs/dev/table/streaming/unbounded-data-processing/joins.md

 <span class="label label-danger">Attention</span> It is only supported in SQL, and not supported in Table API yet.

 <span class="label label-danger">Attention</span> Flink does not support event time temporal table joins currently.

+### Temporal Table joins vs other joins

+In contrast to [regular joins](#regular-joins), the previous results of the temporal table join will not be affected despite the changes on the build side.
+Also, the temporal table join operator is very lightweight and does not keep any state.

+Compared to [interval joins](#interval-joins), temporal table joins do not define a time window within which the records will be joined.
+Records from the probe side are always joined with the build side's latest version at processing time.
+Thus, records on the build side might be arbitrarily old.

+Both [temporal table function join](#join-with-a-temporal-table-function) and temporal table join come from the same motivation but have different SQL syntax and runtime implementations:
+* The SQL syntax of the temporal table function join is a join UDTF, while the temporal table join uses the standard temporal table syntax introduced in SQL:2011.
+* The implementation of temporal table function joins actually combines two streams and keeps them in state, while temporal table joins only receives the input stream and look up the external database according to the key in the record.
+* The temporal table function join is usually used to join a changelog stream, while the temporal table join is used to join an external table (i.e. dimension table).

+Such behaviour makes a temporal table join a good candidate to express stream enrichment in relational terms.

+In the future, the temporal table join will support the features of temporal table function joins, i.e. support to temporal join a changelog stream.

 {% top %}